-See our Fact Sheet on Burundi for information on U.S.-Burundi relations.
+See the Department of State’s Fact Sheet on Burundi for information on U.S.-Burundi relations.

 Requirements for Entry: